maxsteinert/NoahLochbaum.github.io/fruits.md

+layout: page
+title: Fruits
+permalink: /fruits/

 # Fruits

-This page is all about Fruits.
+This page is all about fruits.